RamiroIsaJ/Web_Django_CRUD/README.md

 This is a CRUD web page using Django Framework in Python.

 ## MySQL Database
-Data is save using a MySQL database.
+Data is saved using a MySQL database.